 By contrast, it is important to note that there is no algebraic curve in Riemann's memoir.
 When dealing with equations like F(s, z) = 0, Riemann only talked about algebraic equations, and never interpreted them as equations defining algebraic curves.
-Further, his proofs did not imply any other object related to algebraic curves, like tangents or cusps.
+Further, his proofs did not involve any other object related to algebraic curves, like tangents or cusps.
 As for the new classification stemming from the notion of birational equivalence, it concerned classes of equations (or of algebraic functions), and not of algebraic curves.

-From this point of view, it seems clear that using the vocabulary of the theory of algebraic curves to describe Riemann's memoir would be dangerously misleading.27 This observation, of course, rests on our analysis of what has been published, and not on what Riemann could have actually thought: for instance, in his history of mathematics, Klein asserted that "from the beginning, Riemann had a very good appreciation of the significance of his theories for algebraic geometry."28 However, Detlef Laugwitz rightly highlighted that such an affirmation rested on "hindsight interpretation of [Riemann's] publications."
+From this point of view, it seems clear that using the vocabulary of the theory of algebraic curves to describe Riemann's memoir would be dangerously misleading, for it would ascribe to him some disciplinary intentions that are not to be found in the memoir.30 This observation, of course, rests on our analysis of what has been published, and not on what Riemann could have actually thought: for instance, in his history of mathematics, Klein asserted that "from the beginning, Riemann had a very good appreciation of the significance of his theories for algebraic geometry."31 However, Detlef Laugwitz rightly highlighted that such an affirmation rested on "hindsight interpretation of [Riemann's] publications."
 [Laugwitz 1999, p.
 140].
 What should be added is that even if Riemann did think of algebraic curves when he developed his work on Abelian functions, the words that he chose for the publication prove that he did not want to present it in this perspective.
 Extracting notions and results from this memoir, importing them into other parts of mathematics, recognizing them as elements of something called "algebraic geometry," or interpreting them as related to algebraic curves would be done by other mathematicians, among whom Clebsch played a crucial role.